Things to know First

 - Press Sounds & Haptics (might be called ‘Sounds’ on other models of iPhone)

 - Press the green slider located on the ‘Reduce Loud Sounds’ option

 This will disable the volume limit imposed upon your device and hopefully make your AirPods louder.
 If this doesn’t work, proceed.

 06 Calibrate AirPods with your iPhone

 Your AirPods and iPhone can often be unsynchronized and therefore be unable to differentiate between their respective levels of ‘Full volume’.
-To fix this, you may need to calibrate your AirPods and iPhone respectively.
-Follow the steps below for doing so:
+To fix this, you may need to calibrate your AirPods and iPhone.
+Follow the steps below to do so:

 - Start playing music on your AirPods

-- Turn the volume of your iPhone down using the volume buttons till you are unable to hear anything on your AirPods
+- Turn the volume of your iPhone down using the volume buttons until you cannot hear anything on your AirPods.

 - Swipe down from the top right to access the Control Center